ferhimedamine/open-0x-dex-project/README.md

 Does NOT require Option 1.

+Supported by https://github.com/0xProject/0x-launch-kit-frontend - but following steps below may helps you to get started.

 Steps:

 Get a virtual machine; Ubuntu 18.04 works great for this one but other distros should be equally good.